nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

+* KnottyPlanners do not accept any empty parameters, hence, please add in a placeholder value that you choose to replace an empty input (e.g. `p/000` or `a/nil` ).

 * Tags in KnottyPlanners are used exclusively to tag person to wedding, hence both wedding name and tag names should be 2 person names separated with a & (e.g. `John Loh & Jean Tan`, `Stacy & Sam`).